United States Indian Police

-The United States Indian Police (USIP) was organized in 1880 by John Q. Tufts the Indian Commissioner in Muskogee, Indian Territory, to police the Five Civilized Tribes.
+The United States Indian Police (USIP) was organized in 1880 by John Q. Tufts, the Indian Commissioner in Muskogee, Indian Territory, to police the Five Civilized Tribes.
 Their mission is to "provide justice services and technical assistance to federally recognized Indian tribes."
-The USIP, after its founding in 1880, recruited many of their police officers from the ranks of the existing Indian Lighthorsemen.
-Unlike the Lighthorse who were under the direction of the individual tribes, the USIP was under the direction of the Indian agent assigned to the Union Agency.
-Many of the US Indian police officers were given Deputy U.S. Marshal commissions that allowed them to cross jurisdictional boundaries and also to arrest non-Indians.
+Following its establishment, the USIP recruited many of its police officers from the ranks of the existing Indian Lighthorsemen.
+Unlike the Lighthorsemen, who were under the jurisdiction of individual tribes, the USIP operated under the authority of the Indian agent assigned to the Union Agency.
+Many US Indian police officers were granted Deputy U.S. Marshal commissions, enabling them to cross jurisdictional boundaries and arrest non-Indians.

 United States Indian Police Academy

 The United States Indian Police Academy was originally established as the United States Indian Police Training and Research Center in Roswell, New Mexico on December 17, 1968.
 The program was administered by the Thiokol Chemical Corporation during the academy's period in Roswell and specialized to include the training of juvenile detention, criminal investigation, and supervisors.
 In 1973, the academy was relocated to Brigham City, Utah to be combined with the Division of Law and Order Research and Statistical Unit from Pierre, South Dakota.
 The result was the creation of the Center for U.S. Indian Police Training and Research.
 The academy relocated to Marana, Arizona in 1984.
 In 1993, it was relocated again to the Federal Law Enforcement Training Center grounds in Artesia, New Mexico, where it remains to this day.

 Today, the United States Indian Police Academy caters their training to the needs of the Indian Country Justice Services.
 The academy is designed to teach future USIP officers how to fulfill the unit's mission to "prevent crimes, reduce recidivism, and support tribal justice systems."
 The positions generally filled by graduates include police officers, correctional officers, criminal investigators, tribal court staff and telecommunication equipment operators.
 Steven Juneau is the current Academy Director and Osceola Red Shirt is the Deputy Academy Director.